ReamLabs/ream/book/quickstart.md

 By default, metrics are exposed on `127.0.0.1:8080`.

 You can customize the metrics endpoint.
-The below configuration will allow you to use our pre-configured Prometheus and Grafana setup:
+The below configuration must be used to work with our pre-configured Prometheus and Grafana setup:

 `--metrics --metrics-address 0.0.0.0 --metrics-port 8080`